legowerewolf/AO3-themes/readme.md

 ## Tips

+If you don't need to do anything weird with formatting?
+Write your stories in Word or Google Docs and copy them into the rich text editor.
+That'll handle any of the common formatting (like italics or bolding) and make sure you're generating valid markup to render.

+On the flip side, if you do need to do something odd, you're gonna have to code it manually.
+I recommend writing up as much of your story in a standard document editor like Word or Docs and leaving a little note for where you need to insert non-standard stuff.
+Copy and paste the whole thing into the rich text editor, then find and replace that note with your actual code.

+If you're really having issues, let me know on one of my platforms [here](https://legowerewolf.net) or through the issue form above and I'll do my very best to help you.

 ### Sanitization

 Archive of Our Own runs your input through a _sanitizer_ to make sure it's safe to share with the